06/05/2024

 By Hida Nierenburg, MD, Neurology and Headache Medicine, Nuvance Health

-Understanding the type of migraine can help you manage triggers and find the right treatment in order to decrease how often they happen.
+Understanding the type of migraine you have can help you manage triggers and find the right treatment to decrease how often it happens.

-Do you suffer from migraine?
-Book Now with a Neurologist
+Do you suffer from migraines?
+Book now with a neurologist.

-Migraine can be debilitating because it prevents someone from participating in their usual activities.
+A migraine can be debilitating because it prevents someone from participating in their usual activities.
 In fact, it is considered one of the main causes of disability worldwide.
-Migraine typically affects people in their productive years and can be a chronic illness similar to other conditions such as diabetes.
+Migraines typically affect people in their productive years and can be a chronic illness similar to other conditions such as diabetes.

-Migraine occurs in four phases that have unique symptoms and warning signs.
-Yet, not everyone with migraine will experience all four phases.
+Migraines occurs in four phases that have unique symptoms and warning signs.
+Yet, not everyone with a migraine will experience all four phases.
 Learn about the four phases of migraine: Prodrome, aura, headache and postdrome.

-Chronic migraine occurs when someone has more than 15 headache days per month for three consecutive months, with migraine attacks on eight of those days.
-Chronic migraine may worsen if it is not managed properly, which can make it more difficult to treat.
+Chronic migraines occur when someone has more than 15 headache days per month for three consecutive months, with migraine attacks on eight of those days.
+Chronic migraines may worsen if they are not managed properly, making them more difficult to treat.

-Someone with chronic migraine may benefit from preventive treatment in addition to avoiding triggers and rescue medication.
+Someone with chronic migraines may benefit from preventive treatment in addition to avoiding triggers and rescue medication.

 Related content: How to tell the difference between headaches and migraines